The Terror of War: Composition and publication

-Ut and another photographer submitted eight photos at the bureau.
-One AP editor refused to use the photo of Phuc due to her nudity.
-Horst Faas, the head of the bureau's photo department, convinced the AP's New York office to make an exception from its normal rules on nudity, but agreed not to send out a close-up of Phuc.
+When the film was developed at AP's Saigon office, staff remarked that AP's unwritten policy was not to run photos of frontal nudity, especially of children.
+But Horst Faas, the head of the bureau's photo department, ordered the photo to be transmitted.
 The AP titled the photo Accidental Napalm Attack.
 At Faas's direction, a technician created an airbrushed print to avoid a shadow over Phuc's crotch being misinterpreted as pubic hair, but most publications chose to use the unaltered photo.

 Response

 Audiotapes of then-president Richard Nixon in conversation with his chief of staff, H. R. Haldeman, show that Nixon doubted the veracity of the photograph, musing whether it may have been "fixed".

 The photograph, attributed to Ut, won a number of major photographic awards.